dataspecer/ds-wdoi/progress-comments/comments.md

-# Ideas
+# Comments

-This file contains ideas and thoughts written in an informal language.
+This file contains ideas/comments and thoughts written in an informal language.

 ## UI